finix-payments/finix-flex-docs-generator/full_admin_docs_template.md

 ----- | ---- | -----------
 capture_amount | *integer*, **required** | The amount of the  `Authorization`  you would like to capture in cents.
 Must be less than or equal to the amount of the `Authorization` fee | *integer*, **optional** | Amount of the captured `Authorization` you would like to collect as your fee.
 Must be less than or equal to the amount

-## API Endpoints

-We provide two distinct base urls for making API requests depending on whether you would like to utilize the sandbox or production environments.
-These two environments are completely seperate and share no information, including API credentials.
-For testing please use the Staging API and when you are ready to process live transactions use the Production endpoint.

-- **Staging API:** {{staging_base_url}}

-- **Production API:** {{production_base_url}}

 ## Embedded Tokenization Using Iframe